rhwongit/Schwarz-Script/README.md

 **-BOT INFO-**

-*IMPORTANT NOTE*
+*-IMPORTANT NOTE-*

-**Updated file supports hybrid commands.
-Means it supports both slash and prefix commands if you wish for hybrid version of the bot download the script bot user (slash cmd)**
+"**Updated file supports hybrid commands.
+Means it supports both slash and prefix commands if you wish for hybrid version of the bot download the script bot user (slash cmd)**"

+*-INFO-*

 1 **Default Prefix "?"**